Legal Options if You’re in an Accident with a Drowsy Driver in Ohio

 - Missing an exit

-Consequences of Drowsy Driving
+The Disastrous Consequences of Drowsy Driving

 When people get behind the wheel, driving needs their full, undivided attention.
 However, a drowsy brain isn’t up to the task.
 Fatigued drivers pay less attention to the road and other cars.
 When you’re sleepy, you’re blinking and yawning, and you might not realize there’s a car in your blink spot or the truck up ahead is slowing down.